nooranalytics/nooranalytics/README.md

 I'm currently focusing on my passion projects and am always open to collaborating on interesting initiatives.
 If you're seeking a dedicated data analyst to contribute to your project, or if you've got a concept that might benefit from my skills and expertise, don't hesitate to get in touch.
 Let's turn data into insights together!

-Reach out to me here on GitHub or LinkedIn.
+Reach out to me here on through my email or LinkedIn.

 ------------